rust-embedded/discovery/src/04-meet-your-hardware/README.md

 point.

 If you have a newer release of the board then you don't need this module.
-The ST-LINK will act as a serial module connected to pins PC4 and PC5.
+The ST-LINK will double as a USB<->serial converter connected to the microcontroller USART1 at pins PC4 and PC5.

 ## The Bluetooth module